EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/cloud-info.md

 described, see the [sample OpenStack configuration](https://github.com/EGI-Federation/cloud-info-provider/blob/master/etc/sample.openstack.yaml) for the required information.
-The authentication parameters for your local OpenStack and the AMS are passed as command line options:
+The authentication parameters for your local OpenStack and the AMS are passed as command-line options:

 ```shell
 cloud-info-provider-service --yaml-file <your site description.yaml> \